Kent27/docs-emobiq/document/server/function/Dataset/Dataset.read.md

 #### data (List)

-Will contain a list of one (1) or more objects with the folowing structure (dataset, operator, value) and contain zero (0) or more objects with the same structure (FilterFormat only).
+The format for the parameter `data` in FilterFormat.
+Will contain a list of one (1) or more objects with the following structure (dataset, operator, value) and contain zero (0) or more objects with the same structure (FilterFormat only).
 This can be another FilterFormat to create grouped queries.

 | Key | Description | Input Type | Default | Options | Required |
 | ------ | ------ | ------ | ------ | ------ | ------ |